allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Communicate regularly with the professor
     * Communicate with TL's when necessary
     * Communicate with other peers when necessary
+    * Communicate with peers outside of class
+    * Use communication methods other than slack

 * Unacceptable Conduct (U):
   * Members shall not